Legal aid deserts

 Legal aid deserts mean that people on low incomes facing important legal issues are struggling to get the local face-to-face advice they're legally entitled to.

-In March 2023, we updated our five heat maps showing the shortage of providers across the country for:
+In February 2024, we updated our four other heat maps showing the shortage of providers across the country for:

-The maps were first published in September 2021, following on from our maps in 2020 and 2019 showing shortages in community care and housing law.
+The maps were first published in September 2021, following our maps in 2020 and 2019 showing shortages in community care and housing law.

 Get involved